volumedata21/VolumeRead21/README.md

     user: "1000:1000"
 ```

-Keep 'user: "1000:1000" if you don't want to run as root.
+Keep `user: "1000:1000"` if you don't want to run as root.
 If you don't create a data folder before launching, you'll most likely have to chown the directly for user 1000 (or whoever your user is when you type in 'id').

 ### compose.yaml with Docker volume
 ```